Five Things Arizonans Should Know About Colorado Marijuana Stores Opening Wednesday

 On Wednesday, Colorado will make U.S. history when the country's first retail marijuana stores open to all adults 21 and over.

 Colorado is connected to Arizona at the famed Four Corners Monument.
-If you already like its wonderful, camping, mountain fun, hiking, and hunting, you now have another good reason to visit Arizona's neighbor.
+If you already like its wonderful vistas, mountain fun, hiking, or hunting, you now have another good reason to visit Arizona's neighbor.

 Here are five things Arizonans should know if they plan to indulge while there: